usnistgov/FIPS201/_FIPS201/keymanagement.md

 ## 5.5 PKI Repository and OCSP Responder(s)

-CAs that issue certificates to support PIV Card authentication shall operate repositories and Online Certificate Status Protocol (OCSP) responders that provide certificate status information for the certificates they issue to support high- assurance interagency PIV Card interoperation.
+CAs that issue certificates to support PIV Card authentication SHALL operate repositories and Online Certificate Status Protocol (OCSP) responders that provide certificate status information for the certificates they issue to support high- assurance interagency PIV Card interoperation.
 Departments and agencies will be responsible for notifying CAs when certificates need to be revoked.
-CAs shall maintain the status of servers and responders needed for PIV Card and certificate status checking.
+CAs SHALL maintain the status of servers and responders needed for PIV Card and certificate status checking.

-The expiration date of the authentication certificates (PIV Authentication certificate and Card Authentication certificate) shall not be after the expiration date of the PIV Card.
-If the card is revoked, the authentication certificates shall be revoked in cases where the card cannot be collected and destroyed.
+The expiration date of the authentication certificates (PIV Authentication certificate and Card Authentication certificate) SHALL NOT be after the expiration date of the PIV Card.
+If the card is revoked, the authentication certificates SHALL be revoked in cases where the card cannot be collected and destroyed.
 However, an authentication certificate (and its associated key pair) may be revoked without revoking the PIV Card and may then be replaced.
 The presence of a valid, unexpired, and unrevoked authentication certificate on a card is proof that the card was issued and is not revoked.

 Because an X.509 certificate typically is valid several years, a mechanism to distribute certificate status information is necessary.
 CRL and OCSP are the two commonly used mechanisms.
-CAs that issue PIV Authentication, Card Authentication, digital signature, or key management certificates shall maintain a Hypertext Transfer Protocol (HTTP) accessible web server that holds the CRLs for the certificates it issues, as well as any CA certificates issued to or by it, as specified in [PROF].
-In addition, every CA that issues PIV Authentication or Card Authentication certificates shall operate an OCSP server that provides certificate status for every authentication certificate the CA issues.
+CAs that issue PIV Authentication, Card Authentication, digital signature, or key management certificates SHALL maintain a Hypertext Transfer Protocol (HTTP) accessible web server that holds the CRLs for the certificates it issues, as well as any CA certificates issued to or by it, as specified in [PROF].
+In addition, every CA that issues PIV Authentication or Card Authentication certificates SHALL operate an OCSP server that provides certificate status for every authentication certificate the CA issues.

-PIV Authentication, Card Authentication, digital signature, and key management certificates shall contain the *crlDistributionPoints* extension needed to locate CRLs.
-PIV Authentication certificates and Card Authentication certificates shall also contain the *authorityInfoAccess* extension needed to locate the authoritative OCSP responder.
+PIV Authentication, Card Authentication, digital signature, and key management certificates SHALL contain the *crlDistributionPoints* extension needed to locate CRLs.
+PIV Authentication certificates and Card Authentication certificates SHALL also contain the *authorityInfoAccess* extension needed to locate the authoritative OCSP responder.

 ### 5.5.1 Certificate and CRL Distribution